Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Use it on the body and hair because it won’t dry out either one.
 It contains vitamin B5 and Avocado Perseose for extra hydration.

-The hypoallergenic formula is 90% plant-based and free of phthalates, parabens, and phenoxyethanol.
+The tear-free hypoallergenic formula is made from 90% plant-based ingredients and free of phthalates, parabens, and phenoxyethanol.

 Have you ever seen Thinkbaby’s sunscreen?
 Their body wash is just as gentle and safe.